 Now that you understand why we need oxygen, let’s talk about how we get oxygen in the first place.

 By breathing, of course.
-But it’s slightly more complex than that.
+But it’s slightly more complex than that (of course it is!).

 The “air” we take in through our nose and mouth with each breath is actually made up of a mixture of different gases.
 The air in Earths’ atmosphere is made up of about 78 percent nitrogen, 21 percent oxygen, and that last 1% is a combination of argon, carbon dioxide, neon, helium, methane, and krypton.